Inside this Topic Guide

 In November 2016, the Commission published legislative proposals for a range of reforms of the BRRD (BRRD II), including changes relating to resolution authorities' moratoria powers, contractual recognition of bail-in and proposed amendments to the rules on minimum requirements for own funds and eligible liabilities (MREL) to bring these in line with the Financial Stability Board's (FSB) total loss absorbing capacity (TLAC) standard.

 Provisions on the ranking of unsecured debt instruments in insolvency hierarchy, including the creation of a new TLAC-eligible subordinated debt class, were fast-tracked and published in the Official Journal in December 2017.
-The remaining BRRD II proposals are being considered by the EU Parliament and EU Council under the ordinary legislative procedure and are expected to be agreed by mid-2018.
+The remaining BRRD II proposals are being considered by the EU Parliament and EU Council under the ordinary legislative procedure and are expected to be agreed before the end of 2018.

 Key features of the BRRD